jdoleary/Spellmasons/docs/CriticalPath.md

 # Critical Path
+- Milestone | **Perfect Prediction Attacks**
+    - Clone entire underworld for predictions
+    - use profiler to see how expensive it is
 - Milestone | **Trailer-ready Alpha**
     - stand alone server goes into infinite loop when all players leave
+    - easy instructions for updating standalone server
     - Test standalone server with friends
     - Need sfx
         - death sounds